 Some may remember Andersen’s famous tale, in which two con-men trick an Emperor into thinking that his clothes are invisible to the eyes of stupid people.
 In fear of appearing foolish, nobody dares tell the monarch that he is naked.
 That is, until a child finally blurts out what everyone was thinking: that the Emperor was wearing no clothes at all.
 The resemblance between this tale and Argentina’s position on the topic of abortion was first noted by Mario Pecheny in 2006.
 This issue had long been surrounded in an unruffled political silence: “it is necessary”, he said, “that somebody dares speak first, so that every person that thought they were alone in seeing the invisible also speaks up”.

-Paradoxically, the practice is all but new.
-Studies point out that the slow demographic growth of hunter-gatherer societies in prehistoric times could be attributed to techniques of natality control, which included abortion.
-Such practices were also employed by midwives in the greco-roman world, as Plato himself accounted in his dialogues.
-During the mid-19th century, some estimates even put abortion rates in the United States at around 20% to 25% of all pregnancies.
-It was not until that same century that abortion started being criminalized, first in common law countries and then in their civil law counterparts.
-While many States in the “Global North” have since lifted some of their restrictions on the practice, Latin America has mostly kept its ban.
+The practice of abortion may be invisible, but it is all but new.
+Studies point out that the slow demographic growth of hunter-gatherer societies in prehistoric times could be attributed to techniques of natality control which included abortion.
+Such practices were also employed by midwives in the greco-roman world, as accounted by Plato himself, and during the mid-19th century, some estimates even put abortion rates in the United States at around 20% to 25% of all pregnancies.
+Perhaps counter-intuitively, it was not until that same century that abortion started being criminalised.
+Until then, its practice was a private matter, tacitly tolerated due to the absence of legislation surrounding it.
+While many States in the “Global North” have since lifted some of their restrictions, Latin America has mostly kept its ban.
 The only notable exception to this is Cuba, where abortions have been free and legal since 1965.

-The invisibilization of abortion has a cultural root: the topic is difficult to address because it is opposed to the patriarchal and predominantly-catholic structure of Argentinean society.
-Both the defense of marriage and the reprobation of abortion, dominant themes of conservative “family values”, can be interpreted as an attempt to enforce an obligation for women to procreate.
+The invisibilisation of abortion has a cultural root: the topic is difficult to address because it is opposed to the patriarchal and catholic structure of Argentinean society.
+Both the imposition of marriage and the reprobation of abortion, dominant themes of conservative “family values”, can be interpreted as an attempt to enforce an obligation for women to procreate.
 The idea of a naturally-occurring “maternal instinct” has been disproved by anthropological and historical analyses of the evolution and variety of attitudes towards motherhood (see, specifically, Paola Tabet’s essay on “Natural Fertility and Forced Reproduction”).
 However, the patriarchal narrative perpetrated by the Catholic Church insists on presenting childbearing as the epitome of women’s personal realization.
 Conservative outrage at the topic of abortion reflects a condemnation of anything which may put into question a woman’s obligation to become a mother.
-Women’s reproductive capacity has long been used to justify their subordination to men: supposedly, as their dedication to childbearing makes them weak, it is only normal that they are dominated by “stronger” males.
-It is painfully obvious how this patriarchal defense of forced maternity, particularly supported by the Catholic Church, reinforces the oppression of women.

 In spite of these obstacles, the legalization of abortion became the most important issue of the political and public debates this year.
 I believe that this was not the result of a radical change, but rather the consequence of a process that had been slowly brewing since the late nineties: the articulation of the feminist movement with other social demands to create a feminist people.
 A common identity linked the feminist movement to other social mobilizations: those of female strikers, field workers and indigenous nations, amongst others.
 While these movements carry heterogeneous demands, they were united by a discursive opposition to a common adversary: the forces that carry traditional and patriarchal values in Argentinean society.

 Drawing on this newly found support, the National Campaign for the Right to Legal, Safe and Free Abortion was created on the 14th of May, 2005.
 At the time, it federated 70 organizations.
-Today, they are more than 500, and carry demands that are social, political, feminist, related to human rights and to many other topics.
+Today, they are more than 500.
+They carry demands that are related to feminism, to human rights and to many other topics.
 This alliance gave the feminist movement the traction it needed to challenge the status quo and enter the counter-hegemonic field.
 Abortion became the spearhead of a wider fight for the full citizenship of women, forcing the conversation, but also in a sense making the topic an empty signifier to catalyze broader demands.
 Abortion became a demand to signify all others, by representing the alliance and articulation of struggles such as laicism, plurality and citizenship under a common goal.

 In Argentina, the Emperors’ nudity was not denounced by a conventional political actor.
-The country’s patriarchal society, coupled with electoral logics that made the issue politically risky, kept the topic of abortion out of public debate.
-It was the federation of many frustrated social demands that ultimately led to the massive mobilization towards the topic, imposing it to the political agenda.
+The country’s patriarchal society and the political riskiness of treating the issue kept the topic of abortion out of public debate.
+It was the federation of many frustrated social demands that ultimately led to the massive mobilization towards the topic, imposing it to the political agenda from the streets up.
 Today, the debate still stands the trial of Argentina’s conservative society: but, at least, the Emperor is nude.